ballerina-platform/module-ballerinax-hubspot.crm.commerce.discounts/examples/discount_manager/README.md

 ## Hubspot Discount Manager

 This use case demonstrates how the `hubspot.crm.commerce.discounts` API can be used to create and manage a discount.
-This example involves a sequence of actions that leverage the Hubspot CRM API v3 to demonstrate the process of creating, fetching, updating and archiving discounts.
+This example involves a sequence of actions that leverage the Ballerina "Hubspot CRM Discount connector" to demonstrate the process of creating, fetching, updating and archiving discounts.

 ## Prerequisites